Peligrietzer/feral_machines/posts/LC_in_Bratislava.md

 So, there is this conflict there that, I think, has to be addressed, that can't be addressed through this heroic image of the will.
 It demands this, sort of, *counter-heroics*.
 A sort of meditation on the will that is constantly attentive to corruption.
 Not to eliminate corruption... if our brains were, and this might be a bit speculative here, selected for... our large gooey brains, constantly chattering to themselves, that dream, that yammer, that expend energy in ways that are virtually useless in terms of genetic selection ... they are not the sort of things that are going to be able to embark on such a pure and heroic path.
 But the thing is, if we can just understand how the memetic ecology that we work in operates, then maybe we can develop better techniques for manipulating that ecology.
 Find ways to work it that may be more productive and interesting.

-And one of the things that I've been curious about -- partly just because like to, think about everything I'm working on at once, and have a bit of a compulsion to transfer analogies from one domain I have my foot in over to another -- is to approach this problem of crafting better corruptive spheres of influence, of re-engineering the memetic ooze we swim in, and ask if we can treat this as a sort of artificial environment.
+And one of the things that I've been curious about -- partly just because I like to, think about everything I'm working on at once, and have a bit of a compulsion to transfer analogies from one domain I have my foot in over to another -- is to approach this problem of crafting better corruptive spheres of influence, of re-engineering the memetic ooze we swim in, and ask if we can treat this as a sort of artificial environment.
 To approach these problems the way we would in evolutionary computation, or genetic programming.
 I don't mean the programming of DNA, I mean the use of natural selection as a computational algorithm, for evolving programs that converge on unknown optima in a certain problem space.
 Can we treat the wonderfully rich cross-hatching of our evolutionary process that the memes bring us into -- can we treat this as something that we can then engineer, the way we would approach analogous problems in machine learning?
 Can we treat our environment of memetic corruptions and incentives as a sort of artificial intelligence that we can then train, or engineer?
 (Not necessarily an artificial intelligence, but a swarm of artificial intelligences.)

-And this is the other thing, in computer science, when we use the genetic programming and we take this approach –- it is a sub-discipline of machine-learning which is used to solve problems for which there are typically no known, tractable deterministic solutions, and is used to do something that
+And this is the other thing, in computer science, when we use genetic programming and we take this approach –- it is a sub-discipline of machine-learning which is used to solve problems for which there are typically no known, tractable deterministic solutions, and is used to do something that